Use and design of external classes

 Eclipse allows you to write your classes in Java, compile them and directly test their integration into Thermoptim.

-A Web page explaining how to install and configure this environment has been prepared for your consideration.
+A page of this portal explaining how to install and configure this environment has been prepared for your consideration.

 Of course, you can also configure Eclipse to develop external classes for version 1.5 of Thermoptim, but we recommend working with version 2.5 and later.